Loading Map…

 The early modern world sees the histories of the different regions begin to be knitted together as Europe expands.
 A global perspective is therefore necessary for this period, and can be gained here:

-World maps for 1453 – 1638 – 1789.
+World 1453 – 1638 – 1789.

 An understanding of the expansion of Europe requires a grasp of what was actually happening IN Europe.
 This can be seen here: